 JG asked about the composition of the steering group?
 CD confirmed that this would include all the signatories and there could be other invitees.
 It would be for the first meeting of the steering group to decide who those might be but CD thought for example that DMcA and DS could be included as invitees.
 JG said he expected that DMcA and DS would be included.
 NatureScot would Chair the steering group and would be responsible for calling meetings and other administrative arrangements.

 AMcN queried the availability of the Site Condition Monitoring (SCM) results for montane acid grassland which had been surveyed again in the autumn of 2022.
 NatureScot’s answer had been that the results were still subject to their quality assurance process and so not yet available.
 AMcN thought in that case the reference to them in the text of the agreement should be removed.
-GC reiterated that this most recent survey had been done at the request of the group on the grounds they felt the previous (2018) SCM could be out of date.
+GC reiterated that this most recent survey - of a single habitat feature (montane acid grassland) - had been done at the request of the group on the grounds they felt the previous (2018) SCM could be out of date.
 GC also pointed out that there are 14 separate features for the SAC designation alone, of which 8 are currently recorded as unfavourable and it may therefore be unwise to put too much emphasis on any one feature.
 GC was asked to circulate the SCM results by DMcA who said that DS and he had also raised this at the previous meeting.
 GC noted they are all publicly available on NatureScot’s website but agreed he would circulate a link and a summary of feature condition.

 CD was asked - was there a baseline and what the deer population had been at the outset?
 CD replied that going back to 2002 the deer density had been as high as 45/km2 .
 It had reduced – the target of a previous S7 had been a density of 19/km2 At the most recent helicopter count in March 2022, the population was equivalent to a density of approx. 16/km2